thuuyen109/snowflake-tpch-analytics/README.md

 * Governance and security must be designed early in the data lifecycle
 * Snowpark enables advanced transformations while keeping compute inside Snowflake
 * Clear layering and modular design improve maintainability and scalability

 ---

+### Improvements

+- **Event-driven ingestion with Snowpipe**

+  Enhance the ingestion architecture by configuring **Snowpipe with Google Cloud Pub/Sub** to enable fully event-driven, near–real-time data loading from GCS, replacing the current task-based ingestion setup.

+- **CI/CD & version control for data pipelines**

+  Introduce a **CI/CD workflow** to manage versioning and deployment of SQL scripts, Snowpark code, and infrastructure objects (tasks, streams, procedures).
+  This includes automated testing, environment promotion (dev → prod), and controlled releases for data pipelines.

+---